christianvieux/TrackFusion-Backend/README.md

    - Then create an **Access Key** for that user you just created.
 Save the **Access Key ID** and **Secret Access Key**

 2. **Create S3 Bucket**
-   - Create a new S3 bucket for storing audio files
+   - Create a new S3 bucket for storing audio and image files
    - Enable CORS with the following settings:

      ```json